The Books of Outremer

 This website explores the world of Outremer, the magic in it and the factual history behind it, and the interplay between the two.

-More about The Books of Outremer, including how to buy the books:
+More about The Books of Outremer:

 - Menu for The Devil in the Dust and Tower of the King's Daughter